 The following are the minimal requirements for application to PTE:

-- 1. Admission to this graduate program. - Speech/hearing test, Self-Assessment Battery, and attendance at an information seminar.
+- 1. Admission to the Graduate School. - 2.
+Speech/hearing test, Self-Assessment Battery, and attendance at an information seminar.

 The following are the requirements students must complete before being given full admission to PTE: